charan2593/AquaTrack/replit.md

 - **Admin**: Full access to all features including User Management and Inventory Dashboard
 - **Manager**: Access to Service Management features but restricted from User Management and Inventory Dashboard
-- **Service Boy**: Access to Service Management and Inventory Dashboard but no User Management access
+- **Service Boy**: Read-only access to Dashboard, Customer List, and Today's Services only (no User Management, Inventory, or financial operations)

 Express.js with Passport.js local strategy handles authentication flow.
 Role-based restrictions are implemented at both API endpoints (403 forbidden responses) and UI level (menu items hidden based on user role).
 All user creation is admin-managed with no public registration.